KilliKrate/Software-Documentation-G6/docs/Software Requirements Specification Plan.md

 #### 4.1.2 Use case: Registration

-**Actors**: any not logged in user
+**Actors**: any unauthenticated in user

-**Description**: This use case begins when a not logged in user wants to create a new account to use the services.
+**Description**: This use case begins when an unauthenticated user wants to create a new account to use the Lezioni alla Pari platform.

 **Basic path**:
 1. The user enters the registration form by pressing “register” button.